TencentYoutuResearch/PersonReID-YouReID/readme.md

 ### Major features
 - [x] Simple design style, easy to use and customize.
 You can get started in 5 minutes.
 - [x] Mixed precision and DistributedDataParallel training are supported, achieving higher efficiency.
 You can run over the baseline model in 25 minutes using two 16GB V100 on the Market-1501 dataset.
 - [x] Some strong baseline methods, including baseline, PCB, MGN.
-Specially the performance of baseline model arrives mAP=87.65% and rank-1=94.80 on the Market-1501 dataset.
+Specially the performance of baseline model arrives mAP=87.65% and rank-1=94.80% on the Market-1501 dataset.
-- [x] State-of-the-art methods for some reid tasks are supported
+- [x] State-of-the-art methods for some reid tasks are supported.

 ## Model Zoo
 this project provides the following algorithms and scripts to run them.
 Please see the details in the link provided in the description column